-There are many Linux distributions available for a number of different purposes, which makes it difficult to choose at times.
-Here’s a list of the very best to help you decide.
+So many Linux distributions are available, for a number of different purposes.
+The proliferation of general, lightweight, and themed distros makes it difficult to choose at times.

-Ubuntu is a Debian-based distro that uses Unity as a default desktop environment.
+Ubuntu is a Debian-based distro, with Unity as the default desktop environment.
 It’s one of the most popular distros around, and it improves with every release.
-The latest releases have been quite polished, and have been optimized for desktops, and multi-touch devices such as trackpads and touchscreens.
+The latest releases are slick, polished distros, optimized for both desktops, laptops and hybrids.

 Kubuntu is an Ubuntu derivative that uses KDE instead of Unity as the default desktop environment.
 Beneath this, it is essentially the same as Ubuntu and is released on the same schedule.

-Linux Mint was designed to be an elegant, modern distro that was easy to use, yet powerful.
-It’s based on Ubuntu and Debian, is reliably safe and comes with one of the best software managers.
+Linux Mint is an elegant, modern distro that is easy to use, yet powerful.
+It’s based on Ubuntu, is reliably safe and comes with one of the best software managers.
 These days it’s one of the most popular Linux distributions around, claiming to be the most popular home operating system after Windows and Mac OS.

-Deepin is an Ubuntu based distro that has built the Deepin Desktop Environment (DDE) to appeal to newer Linux users.
-In fact, we highly recommend new users give Deepin a go.
-It’s stylish, simple and intuitive, featuring one of the best system settings panel displays of any distro.
-Deepin also features its own applications, like DMusic, DPlayer and the soon-to-be-released DTalk.
+Deepin is an Ubuntu based distro with the stylish Deepin Desktop Environment (DDE), intended to appeal to newer Linux users.
+It’s simple and intuitive, featuring one of the best system settings panel displays of any distro.
+DMusic, DPlayer and DTalk are among the dedicated applications.

 The OpenSUSE distribution is a general distro for Linux built by the OpenSUSE Project, aiming to be both a great beginner distro and something that appeals to experienced Linux users.
 OpenSUSE comes with YAST, an administration program that controls installations, package management and more.

-Fedora is an innovation-focused distribution, with a short life cycle that lends itself to leading-edge software.
-It uses the GNOME desktop environment by default, but users can easily switch to KDE, Xfce, LXDE, MATE and Cinnamon, among others.
+Fedora uses the GNOME desktop environment by default, but users can easily switch to KDE, Xfce, LXDE, MATE and Cinnamon, among others.
 Custom variations of Fedora, known as Fedora spins, are available for users with particular needs.

-Debian is an older Linux distribution which comes with the GNOME desktop environment by default, and it’s much-loved for both personal computers and for network servers.
+Debian is an older Linux distribution which comes with the GNOME desktop environment.
 However, it’s also available for FreeBSD and work is in progress to support other kernels, such as the Hurd.
 Debian prides itself on coming preloaded with over 37500 packages, and with simple utilities that make it easy to get more.

 Korora was originally based on Gentoo Linux, and evolved with the aim of making Linux easy for newcomers, but also useful for experts.
 It comes with a choice of desktop environments, including the Cinnamon, GNOME, KDE, MATE and Xfce desktops.